|

 In

-the next verse Paul continues on with his military analogy when he says
+verse 4 Paul continues on with his military analogy when he says that

 Soldiers are single minded.
 They